tfnbstn/machine-learning/README.md

 # Machine Learning Methods and Applications

-This a undergraduate course page of Machine Learning Methods and Applications in Eskisehir Technical University, Department of Statistics.
+This section includes some Machine Learning applications.

 ## Contents